woocommerce/automations/README.md

 # Project management automation

-This is a [GitHub Action](https://help.github.com/en/categories/automating-your-workflow-with-github-actions) which contains various automations to assist with project management in a Github repository.
+This is a [GitHub Action](https://help.github.com/en/categories/automating-your-workflow-with-github-actions) which contains various automations to assist with project management in a GitHub repository.

 ## Available Automations